anhinga/anhinga/README.md

-I am focusing on Dataflow Matrix Machines which perform neuromorphic computations with linear streams.
+I am focusing on Dataflow Matrix Machines which perform neuromorphic computations with arbitrary linear streams.

-Dataflow Matrix Machine allow us to obtain general-purpose **continuously deformable programs** and neural machines with convenient and flexible **self-modification facilities for compositional metalearning**:
+Dataflow Matrix Machines allow us to obtain general-purpose **continuously deformable programs** and neural machines with convenient and flexible **self-modification facilities for compositional metalearning**: